 - a retired judge or magistrate of a federal court of this state.

-Is there a waiting period after I have a marriage license before I can get married?
+Is there a waiting period after I have a marriage license before getting married?

 - is a member of the armed forces of the United States and on active duty;